callmelazarus/leetcode-codewars-journey/README.md

 https://neetcode.io/practice

 # Goal:

-MIN: 1 a day // results in roughly 39 total by Jan 1, 2023
-Goal: 3 a day // results in roughly 117 total by Jan 1, 2023
+1 min per day
 Off on Sundays

+Milestone 1: 39 by Jan 1 [Goal exceeded! hit 50 by new year]
+Milestone 2: 95 by Feb 12
+Milestone 3: 130 by March 14

 # Why: